In the world of sport, Cardiff has a great deal to shout about.

 Sam is also proud of the fact that his hometown is recognised worldwide as a great venue for major sporting and entertainment events.

-He said: “You’ve got all the sporting events such as rugby’s Six Nations International Series with the Cardiff Blues and Premiership football with Cardiff City.
-And you also have big events such as the concerts in the Millennium Stadium which is a fantastic venue.”
+He said: “You’ve got all the sporting events such as rugby’s Six Nations International Series with the Cardiff Blues and Championship football with Cardiff City.
+And you also have big events such as the concerts in the Principality Stadium which is a fantastic venue.”

 When not training or playing rugby Sam said the city has everything needed to relax and recharge the batteries.